kenakamu/protect-gh-repository/README.md

 Once you satisfy with the solution, you can deploy the solution the application to Azure Functions.

+## CI Setup

+This project uses GitHub Actions for Continuous Integration (CI).
+The CI pipeline is defined in the `.github/workflows/ci.yml` file.

+### CI Pipeline

+The CI pipeline includes the following steps:
+- Check out the code
+- Set up .NET
+- Restore dependencies
+- Build the project
+- Run tests
+- Report unit test results

+### CI Triggers

+The CI pipeline is triggered on the following events:
+- Push to the `main` branch
+- Pull request to the `main` branch

+### Viewing CI Status

+You can view the CI status on the GitHub repository page.
+The status of the latest CI run is displayed in the "Actions" tab.

 ## Considerations

 ### Security Considerations